-Identified Risk Agency Objective Impacted Likeli- hood Risk Level Mitigating Strategies Lead Target Date(s) Outreach Expert and timely client service High Med strategies. (so as not to delay services) to clients.
-Work with and continuous communication with system partners as part of the mitigation strategies. (so as not to delay services) to clients.
-Director and managers Human Resources: WSI specialized area of expertise Expert and timely client service Med Med Learning / training plan for new hires is developed.
+Identified Risk Agency Objective Impacted Likeli- hood Risk Level Mitigating Strategies Lead Target Date(s) Expert and timely client service Med Med In-depth learning and training plan for new hires has been developed.
+It is provided by seasoned employees and management.
 Ensure learning program delivery offers sufficient hours for the required LSO professional learning hours.
-Director and managers Training developed and delivered as needed.
-Human Resources: Recognize wellness risks among LSO licensees A diverse and respectful workplace that enables collaboration, professional development and excellent client service High Med Develop engagement plans.
-Director and managers 2021-2024 Human Resources: Vacancies and Retention in WSI and Reprisals Expert and timely client service High Med Succession planning and recruitment 18% retirement levels over the next 3 years Quality staff learning program and plans Director and managers 2021-2024
+Ensure new staff are offered mentoring by seasoned staff as needed.
+This has significant impact on operations and the waitlist as staff need to learn and develop to the level where they are able to take the case compliment required.
+Director and managers Training and mentoring delivered as needed.
+Human Resources: Recognize wellness risks among LSO licensees A diverse and respectful workplace that enables High Med Develop engagement plans.
+Director and managers 2022-2025 collaboration, professional development and excellent client service Encourage and support staff taking more courses on health and wellness.
+Director and managers 2022-2023 Employee Engagement Increase staff morale.
+High High Schedule employee engagement sessions twice per year.
+Director and managers 2022-2023 Human Resources: Vacancies and Retention in Expert and timely client service High High Succession planning and recruitment Director and managers 2022-2025